 Intravenous administration is preferred, but intraperitoneal or intramuscular administration may be appropriate, especially if the agent is non-irritating.

-The intracardiac route may be used in previously anesthetized or very small animals only.
+The intracardiac route may be used in previously anesthetized small animals only.

-Examine individual animals for signs of consciousness or life and apply a secondary killing method as a corrective measure, by giving a lethal injection of an anaesthetic drug if they are conscious or a lethal substance to kill them in case they are still alive but unconscious [AVMA, 2020].
+Examine individual animals for signs of consciousness or life and apply a secondary killing method as a corrective measure, by ensuring the route of administration is correct and then giving an additional lethal injection; if the animal is conscious, a sedative or anesthetic can be administered, if necessary, prior to the lethal injection.

 The carcass of an animal that has been killed by lethal injection has to be disposed of properly and cannot be used for or where there may be a risk of human or animal consumption because of harmfulness of the used drugs.